Self Care, Responsibility, and Education

 It is solely your responsibility to assess your body’s readiness to accept the strain of the tattoo, and to take every necessary precaution to support your continued well-being throughout the healing process.

-Aftercare instructions will be emailed to you within 24 hours of your tattoo appointment, and you can find the same instructions posted on this website in the 'aftercare' section.
-Please email us at any time at if you have any questions.
+You will be handed Aftercare instructions at the end of your visit, and the same instructions are posted on this website in the 'aftercare' section.
+Please email us any time at firstname.lastname@example.org if you have any questions.

-If you feel uncertain about any part of the tattooing process, please ask your artist for clarification.
+If you feel uncertain or unclear about any part of the tattooing process, please ask your artist for clarification.

-If you feel uncomfortable at any time during the tattoo process, please bring it to your artists' attention and we will gladly take as much time as necessary before resuming.
+If you feel uncomfortable at any time during the tattoo process, please bring it to your artists' attention and we will gladly make any reasonable adjustments to accommodate your needs.

 If you are feeling unwell, then do not get tattooed.